sayeed245/Fraud-Detection/README.md

 # E-Commerce Transaction Fraud Detection
 ## Overview
 In this competition, you’ll benchmark machine learning models on a challenging large-scale dataset.
-The data comes from Vesta's real-world e-commerce transactions and contains a wide range of features from device type to product features.
 You also have the opportunity to create new features to improve your results.
 ## Motivation
 ## Technical Aspect
 This project is divided into two part: